Skip to content

 Most people won't need the information on the rest of this page.

-Some people may already have a fork of LoopWorkspace.
-They might even have one that they forked from somewhere other than LoopKit.
+Some people may already have a copy of LoopWorkspace.

 • Open your LoopWorkspace repository (https://github.com/username/LoopWorkspace) where you use your GitHub username in the URL

-• Review the graphic in the Successful Fork section
+• Review the graphic in the Configure: Successful Fork section

 • Make sure all the items highlighted by red rectangles are correct with the possible exception of your fork being up to date